 Results: The rate of coronary CTA not feasible for CT-QFR analysis was 17%.
 Paired patient-level data were available for 118 patients in the MPS group and 113 in the CMR group.
 Patient-level diagnostic accuracy was better for CT-QFR than for both MPS (82.2% [95% CI: 75.2-89.2] vs 70.3% [95% CI: 62.0-78.7], p=0.029) and CMR (77.0% [95% CI: 69.1-84.9] vs 65.5% [95% CI: 56.6-74.4], p=0.047).
 Following a positive coronary CTA and with the intention to diagnose, CT-QFR, CMR and MPS were equally suitable as rule-in and rule-out modalities.

-Conclusions: The diagnostic performance of CT-QFR as second-line test was at least similar to MPS and CMR for the evaluation of obstructive coronary artery disease in symptomatic patients presenting with ³50% diameter stenosis on coronary CTA.
+Conclusions: The diagnostic performance of CT-QFR as a second-line test was at least similar to MPS and CMR for the evaluation of obstructive CAD in symptomatic patients presenting with ≥50% diameter stenosis on coronary CTA.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com